phly/PhlyRestfully/README.md

                         'text/json',
                     ),
                 ),

                 // HTTP options for resource collections (OPTIONAL) 'collection_http_options' => array('get', 'post'),

                 // Collection name (OPTIONAL)
                 'collection_name' => 'contacts',

+                // Query parameter or array of query parameters that should be
+                // injected into collection links if discovered in the request.
+                // By default, only the "page" query parameter will be present.
+                // (OPTIONAL)
+                'collection_query_whitelist' => 'sort',

                 // Content types to respond to (OPTIONAL) 'content_type' => array(